steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 }
 ```

-You can make `download_and_save_file` function similar to this.
-You can refer to [native_dialog] package docs.
+`download_and_save_file` function is similar to this. [native_dialog] was used to help the process.

-It will first ask a user where to save an iamge and a file name to use.
-Then, it will use the url to download and save it with the information.
+When download button is clicked, the app will first ask a user where to save an image and a file name to use.
+Then, it will use the url from openai to download and save it.

 ```rs
 use native_dialog::FileDialog;